 - photodynamic therapy to combat bacteria

-- drainage and extraction to remove large cysts
+- surgical drainage and extraction to remove large cysts

-When excess sebum builds up, it can cause dead cells to stick together, forming a mixture that becomes trapped in the pores.
+Sebaceous glands attached to the follicles produce an oil called sebum, which helps prevent the skin from drying out.
+When excess sebum builds up, it can cause dead cells to stick together, forming a mixture that becomes trapped in the follicle’s opening.

-Acne occurs when a pore becomes clogged with dead skin cells, natural body oils, and a type of bacteria.
+Acne occurs when a pore becomes clogged with dead skin cells, natural body oils, and bacteria including

 - are severe